Subsidy makes quality early learning affordable for more families

 In a nutshell – the first five years matter, a lot.

-So is childcare really more affordable with the new Child Care Subsidy?
+So is child care affordable with the Child Care Subsidy?

 For most families, yes, but it’s important to note that there are several factors that determine how much subsidy families are entitled to: